This information will help you manage your diarrhea.

 - Lactose-free supplements (e.g., Ensure®)

 Some patients will only need to limit certain foods while they have diarrhea.
 Others may need a very restricted diet.
 If you are on a special diet or have diabetes, it may be hard for you to follow these guidelines.
-A dietitian or a diabetes educator at MSK can work with you.
-If you would like to meet with a dietitian or diabetes educator, talk with your doctor or nurse.
+A dietitian or a diabetes educator at Memorial Sloan Kettering Cancer Center (MSK) can work with you.
+If you would like to meet with one of them, please tell your doctor or nurse.